 - Place pecans in food processor and pulse until the texture of coarse gravel

-- Using your hands, press crust onto bottom and up sides of tart pan
+- Press crust onto bottom and up sides of tart pan

 - Top off crust with your favorite filling